CumulusNetworks/docs/content/cumulus-netq-42/Manage-Configuration/Manage-Events-and-Notifications/Monitor-System-Events.md

     {{<figure src="/images/netq/events-card-l4-42.png" width="700" alt="Events dashboard with networkwide error and info events.">}}

   If you are receiving too many event notifications, you can acknowledge events or create rules to suppress events from the dashboard.
-Refer to {{<link title="Config-System-Event-Notif#suppress-events" text="for information about event suppression.">}}
+Refer to {{<link title="Configure System Event Notifications#suppress-events" text="Configure System Event Notifications">}} for information about event suppression.